zulip/zulip/templates/zerver/help/keyboard-shortcuts.md

 * [Narrowing](#narrowing)
 * [Menus](#menus)

+!!! warn ""
-Note: Keyboard shortcuts for MacOSX have been enclosed in paranthesis
+    Note: Keyboard shortcuts for Mac OS X have been enclosed in parenthesis.

 ## Navigation